A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations

 \section{Proofs}

 \citet{russo2014learning} introduce a general approach to proving bounds on posterior sampling by decomposing the regret into two sums, one capturing the fact that the UCB upper bounds uniformly with high probability and the other that the UCB is not a loose bound.
 We begin by making a similar decomposition and bounding each of the other terms.
-Note that the proof applies to regret bounds of both UCB and TS.
-For UCB, the upper bound in the proof is the same as in the algorithm.
-For TS, on the other hand, one can use any upper bound.
+Our proof for TS needs the assumption that the objectives are sampled independently from their respective priors.
+However, no such assumption is needed for UCB.